HNordholm/HNordholm/README.md

 Welcome to my portfolio!

 Since the first time I was introduced to R I’ve been hooked.
-Programming for me is not just about writing code, it’s become a lifestyle.
+Programming for me is not just about writing code, it’s  a lifestyle.
 In this portfolio you’ll find my projects related to ML, visualizations, and more!
 I hope you enjoy exploring them.

 Best regards,
 Hampus